 You can get even more out of your walk-through experience by looking out for the smaller of the blue information panels.
 For it is on these that you will learn about the many individuals who have lived or visited Berlin, not just the big sweeps of Berlin’s past.
 Who has not heard about JFK’s visit to west Berlin?
 Did you know that Martin Luther King Jr also visited the city?
 I did not, but apparently he preached in East Berlin on 13 September 1964.
 These are the fascinating vignettes of Berlin’s history you will get by searching amongst the buildings and the people.

 Once you have finished at the ticket counter, a passage leads you to the start of miniature Berlin.
 The walls have information about the events included in chronological sequence.
-There is no need to stop and read each one, as they are included in the models, as I will show below.
+There is no need to stop and read each one, as they are included in the models.

 Trabant Ride ‘n Fly